learn-academy-2019-foxtrot/lecture-notes/react-state-counter/README.md

 - import the App.css file to App.js `import './App.css';`
 - create a class called Counter
 `class Counter extends Component`
-- add a constructor with a state object
+- add a constructor method with a state object

 ```
 constructor(){